-the registrant (1) has filed all reports required to be filed by Section 13 of (or for such shorter period that the registrant was required to file such rest.
-Yes $x \in \mathbb{N}$ - the registrant has submitted electronically and posted on its corporate W at to Rule 405 of Regulation S-T during the preceding 12 months (or for $x \in X$ No $x \in X$ - the registrant is a large accelerated filer, an accelerated filer, or a non-acted filer," "accelerated filer" and "smaller reporting company" in Rule 1 , , company.
-See Large accelerated filer x Accelerated filer Non-accelerated filer ☐ (Do not check if a smaller reporting company) Smaller reporting company ndicate by check mark whether the registrant is a shell company (as defined in Rule 12b-2 of the Exchar nge Act).
-Yes \square No x The number of shares of Commo on Stock, par value \$0.01, of the Registrant outstanding as of October 31 2015 was 73 336 871
+Indicate by check mark whether the registrant (1) has filed all reports required to be filed by Section 13 or 15(d) of the Securities Exchange Act of 1934 during the preceding 12 months (or for such shorter period that the registrant was required to file such reports), and (2) has been subject to such filing requirements for the past 90 days.
+Yes x No

+Indicate by check mark whether the registrant has submitted electronically and posted on its corporate Web site, if any, every Interactive Data File required to be submitted and posted pursuant to Rule 405 of Regulation S-T during the preceding 12 months (or for such shorter period that the registrant was required to submit and post such files).
+Yes x No $\Box$

+Indicate by check mark whether the registrant is a large accelerated filer, an accelerated filer, or a non- accelerated filer or a smaller reporting company.
+See the definitions of "large accelerated filer," "accelerated filer" and "smaller reporting company" in Rule 12b-2 of the Exchange Act.

+Large accelerated filer X Accelerated filer Non-accelerated filer □ (Do not check if a smaller reporting company) Smaller reporting company Indicate by check mark whether the ne registrant is a shell company (as defined in Rule 12b-2 of the Exchange Act).
+Yes 🗆 No x The number of shares of Commor Stock, par value \$0.01, of the Registrant outstanding as of Apri l 30, 2016 was 73,692,799.
-BIOCRYST PHARMACEUTICALS, INC.